What legal requirements apply to the use of AI?

 Loading...

-This is how it works: Turn the arrows to navigate through our ten focus topics.
-With one click, you will be directed to the subpage with more detailed information.
+Here's how it works: Turn the arrows to navigate through our ten focus topics.
+With one click, you can go to the subpage with further information.